aradpey/332-web-app/README.md

-# CISC 332 Final Project Implementation
+# CISC/CMPE 332 Final Project Implementation
 ###### Created by Ahoura Radpey
-This is the implementation/demo part of the final  project for CMPE 332 - Database Management Systems W23.
+This is the implementation/demo part of the final  project for CISC/CMPE 332 - Database Management Systems W23.

 The web page, built using HTML, CSS, JS, and PHP, accesses a MySQL database containing information about a branch of restaurants, and implements four functional requirements (as per the outline):